Cofer Black: Al-Qaeda strategy, 1999–2001

-In December 1998 CIA chief Tenet "declared war" on Osama bin Laden.
+In December 1998, CIA chief Tenet "declared war" on Osama bin Laden.
 Early in 1999 Tenet "ordered the CTC to begin a 'baseline' review of the CIA's operational strategy against bin Laden."
-In the spring he "demanded 'a new, comprehensive plan of attack' against bin Laden and his allies."
+In the spring, he "demanded 'a new, comprehensive plan of attack' against bin Laden and his allies."

 The CTC had produced a "comprehensive plan of attack" against bin Laden and previewed the new strategy to senior CIA management by the end of July 1999.
-By mid-September, it had been briefed to CIA operational level personnel, and to the NSA, the FBI, and other partners.
-The strategy was called simply, "the Plan."
+By mid-September, it had been briefed to CIA operational level personnel, the NSA, the FBI, and other partners.
+The strategy was referred to as "the Plan."